alajusticia/laravel-logins/README.md

 ## Notifications

-If you want to send a notification to your users when new access to their account occurs, pass a notification class to the `new_login_notification` option in the `logins.php` configuration file.
+The notification sent to your users when new access to their account occurs is defined by the `new_login_notification` option in the `logins.php` configuration file.

-Laravel Logins comes with a ready-to-use notification (`ALajusticia\Logins\Notifications\NewLogin`), or you can use your own.
+Laravel Logins comes with a ready-to-use notification (`ALajusticia\Logins\Notifications\NewLogin`), enabled by default, or you can pass your own notification class.

 ### Temporarily disable notifications